Nikon hoods

-For nearly all lenses Nikon Corporation produced it supplied one or more hoods.
+For nearly all lenses Nikon Corporation produced, it supplied one or more hoods.
 Some lenses like fish-eye lenses and long tele lenses have a built-in hood.
 Nikon gave its hoods a product code, although the very first didn't had a name or number.
+Unfortunately Nikon asked an extra amount of money when buying a lens and requesting for the appropriate hood.
+It seems however that Nikon Corporation changed that policy recently.

 The abbreviations Nikon uses are: